 I hope this clarifies what a wound is and what kind of aftershocks it can have.
 It’s SO important for us to know this important event from each character’s past, and The Emotional Wound Thesaurus: A Writer’s Guide to Psychological Trauma is now available (print and digital).
 We hope you find it really helpful!

-To see a sample entry, visit this page, or to browse our online version hosted at One Stop for Writers, where we have all our thesauri in one collection (13 different subjects and counting!) plus a whole arsenal of writing tools.
+To see a sample entry, visit this page, or to browse our online version hosted at One Stop for Writers, where this thesaurus is part of the largest fiction-focused descriptive database available online.